 The Center for Civic Engagement (CCE) officially opened at Hofstra University in 2007 as an initiative by faculty committed to promoting student involvement in community and public life.
-Since its inception, the CCE has organized dozens of on-campus events, including forums, conferences, debates, workshops, exhibitions, cultural gatherings, and performances around several important themes including nonviolence, social justice, sustainability, the democratic process, and globalization.
-The Center also plays an important role off campus by supporting positive transformative changes on Long Island through its strategic community partnerships The CCE also offers a minor in civic engagement as well as community-based internships for academic credit.
+Since its inception, CCE has organized hundreds of on-campus events, including forums, conferences, debates, workshops, exhibitions, cultural gatherings, and performances around several important themes including nonviolence, social justice, sustainability, the democratic process, and international peace and conflict.
+CCE also plays an important role off campus by supporting positive transformative changes on Long Island through its strategic community partnerships.
+CCE also offers minors in civic engagement and peace and conflict studies, as well as community-based internships for academic credit.
 (Visit hofstra.edu/cce for more information.)

 Our Mission: